jaapgeurts/friendlystring/README.md

 # friendlystring
-Easy strings library for C
+String handling library for C that makes it easy to manipulate strings.